haward79/hahow-git/README.md

 They are very useful.

 Don't laugh.
 Let me show you.\
-Please build a project with git without using those two command. ^-^
+Please build a project with git without using those two commands. ^-^